-Barlow, Chris, Lewis, Darren, Bell, Jonathon, Irps, Thomas, Prior, Stephen D., Erbil, Mehmet Ali and Karamanoglu, Mehmet (2010) Developing a low-cost beer dispensing robotic system for the service industry.
-In: 25th International Conference on CAD/CAM, Robotics and Factories of the Future, 13-16 July 2010, Pretoria, South Africa.
+Barlow, Chris and Lewis, Darren and Bell, Jonathon and Irps, Thomas and Prior, Stephen D. and Erbil, Mehmet Ali and Karamanoglu, Mehmet (2010) Developing a low-cost beer dispensing robotic system for the service industry.
+In: 25th International Conference on CAD/CAM, Robotics and Factories of the Future, 13-16 Jul 2010, Pretoria, South Africa.

 |Item Type:||Conference or Workshop Item (Paper)|

 |Research Areas:||A. > School of Science and Technology

 A. > School of Science and Technology > Design Engineering and Mathematics